 We provide comprehensive educational services services from Certified Childhood and Special Education Teachers experienced in teaching students with a range of academic needs.
 Our SEIT/SETSS providers are experienced in remediating and enriching students who are above, at, or below grade level.
-They use a personalized approach and one-on-one guidance focusing on homework, extra help in ELA, Math, Social Studies and state test preparation to ready your child for academic success.
+They use a personalized approach and one-on-one guidance focusing on homework; Orton Gillingham; Wilson; extra help in elementary through high school in ELA, Math, Social Studies, and Science; and state test preparation to ready your child for academic success.

 Academic & Educational Support Services We Provide